FAIRDataPipeline/FAIR-CLI/README.md

 ```

 ## Template Variables
-Within the `config.yaml` file, template variables can be specified by using the notation `${{ fair.VAR }}`, the following variables are currently recognised:
+Within the `config.yaml` file, template variables can be specified by using the notation `${{ CLI.VAR }}`, the following variables are currently recognised:

 | **Variable**        | **Description**                                                                  |
 | ------------------- | -------------------------------------------------------------------------------- |